StarterVillage

 The real code your learner writes to walk the hero up, down, left, and right.

-Optional, just-for-fun challenges to try on your own between classes.
+Just-for-fun customizations to try on your own between classes.
 Never needed to keep up.

 Open obj_player and click its Create event.
 One line decides how fast your hero moves: